bibanon/bibanon/Stories/Cool-Story-Bro/Chapters/CSB-Chapter-6.md

 I'm going to grab a nice hot shower.

+---

+I hope every time you take a shower, smoke a cigarette, eat a pizza or kick the shit out of a fat deadbeat you'll think of me.

 It's been real awesome, so thanks for reading.

----

-I hope every time you shower, smoke a cigarette, eat a pizza or kick the shit out of a fat deadbeat you'll think of me.

 So until next time.